How Covid is changing the job of epidemiologists

 How did you become an epidemiology consultant?

-After medical school I did three years of an internal medicine residency, and then I ran a homeless clinic in Downtown San Francisco.
-Then I went to the Centers for Disease Control (CDC) in Atlanta and I did a fellowship, the Epidemic Intelligence Service, during which I really learnt how to be an epidemiologist.
-I learnt everything from identifying an outbreak all the way through to investigation, how to contain the outbreak and how to prevent one from happening again.
+After medical school, I did three years of an internal medicine residency, and then I ran a homeless clinic in Downtown San Francisco.
+Then I went to the Centers for Disease Control (CDC) in Atlanta and I did a fellowship, the Epidemic Intelligence Service, during which I learned how to be an epidemiologist.
+I learned everything from identifying an outbreak all the way through to investigation, how to contain the outbreak, and how to prevent one from happening again.

 What kind of work did you do before becoming an epidemiology consultant?

 After the CDC, I came back to California where I helped to run the California Department of Public Health Healthcare-Associated Infections Program as a medical epidemiologist for about four years.
 I helped hospitals with their infection outbreaks as well as with antibiotic stewardship.
 Then I went into independent consulting and for nearly seven years I have been doing this around both infection control and antibiotic stewardship.